wlsf82/EngageSphere/README.md

 > To use the above script, the frontend server should be up and running.

-Or, run `test:frontend:gui:with:server` to automatically start the server, run the tests, and shut it down.
+Or, run `npm run test:frontend:gui:with:server` to automatically start the server, run the tests, and shut it down.

 ### API tests